-Prerequisite: Radio 1-2 or instructor approval; application

-required

-Note: Counts as a Directed Elective or Elective for the General, Core 40, Core 40 with Academic Honors and Core 40 with Technical Honors diplomas.
-Fulfills the Fine Arts requirement for the Core 40 with Academic Honors.
+Classification: Regular Prerequisite: Radio 1-2 or instructor approval; application required Open to: 10, 11, 12 Credit: 2 RW Note: Counts as an elective for the General, Core 40, Core 40 with Academic Honors and Core 40 with Technical Honors diploma.
+This class meets the requirements for the Fine Arts Credit necessary for the Core 40 with Academic Honors.

 WHJE Radio 3-4 is for all second year WHJE Radio program members, and is the prerequisite for Radio WHJE 5-6.
 Students in this class will assist in the operation and programming of 91.3 FM.
 WHJE is a student-run, award-winning, non-commercial educational radio station owned by Carmel Clay Schools.
 Students will be expected to be proficient in their knowledge of FCC rules and regulations.
 During the school year students will rotate through four specific department assignments: program, news, promotions, and public service.
 Each grading period the students will encounter department specific tasks including, but not limited to on-air announcing, news reporting, production, and interviewing.
-In addition students will create feature projects each grading period including, but not limited to; music reviews, personal commentaries, news features, radio dramas, and profiles.
+In addition students will create feature projects each grading period including, but not limited to music reviews, personal commentaries, news features, radio dramas, and profiles.
 Students will also have the opportunity to broadcast live sporting events, as well as represent WHJE at a variety of community events.
 After school hours are required.